 Today more than 120,000 books and 78,000 pamphlets form the core of the North Carolina Collection, but these formats are supplemented by newspapers, journals, maps, broadsides, photographs, audiovisuals, microforms, and other materials.
 The department is divided into several administrative units of public interest.
 These include the Reference Section, North Carolina Collection Gallery, Photographic Archives, and Photographic Services.
 Click here for the library.

-A fascinating biographical dictionary that highlights architects and builders who have worked in North Carolina’s over the course of 300 years.
-Entries include a brief biography plus a building list traces each person’s work in the state.
+Maintained the NCSU, this biographical dictionary highlights architects and builders who have produced North Carolina’s architecture for more than 300 years.
+A brief biography plus a building list traces each person’s work in the state.
+This is a growing website, with many more entries still to be added.
 Click here for the Biographical Dictionary.

 The Greensboro Public Library, 219 North Church Street, Greensboro, North Carolina 27401 (336) 373-2471, the High Point Public Library, 901 N. Main Street High Point, NC 27262 (336) 883-3360, and the Jamestown Public Library, 200 W Main St, Jamestown, NC 27282 (336) 454-4815 each have valuable state and federal government document collections, an excellent North Carolina Room in High Point (336) 883-3637, inter-library loan capabilities and access to the North Carolina Live network.
-NC Live provides access to Sanborn Insurance maps, which are diagrams of buildings dating back to the nineteenth century.
+Sanborn Insurance maps are diagrams of buildings dating back to the nineteenth century that can be invaluable for establishing an understanding of the built environment at various points in time prior to 1920 in Guilford County.
 Other larger municipal libraries around the state often have fine local collections, including regional photographic collections, and early city directories.
 An exellent regional collection is the Research Room at the Museum of Early Southern Decorative Arts (MESDA) in Winston-Salem or the Friends Historical Collection.

-The High Point Public Library, has a fine history and genealogy collection in the North Carolina Room (3rd floor).
+The High Point Public Library, has a fine history and genealogy collection in the Heritage Research Center.
 Historic resources include periodicals, a variety of maps including historic Sanborn Company insurance maps, architectural scrapbooks, a cemetery Index, photographic records, newspapers and city directories.
 The Library issues a brochure which is a handy guide to the sources.

 On occasion, neighborhood associations and homeowner associations compile records and archives on neighborhood history.
 Fisher Park in Greensboro is an exemplary organization for archive management, and they have published a helpful GUIDE Archives by Ann Stringfield to describe the process recently undertaken to preserve their records and make them more accessible.
 Contact your local neighborhood association to determine if records exist, and if they do not, why not organize records for future safekeeping?